Language-Research-Technology/ro-crate-modes/README.md

 # Setup
 ## PlantUML
 Prerequisites:
-* Ensure that python is downloaded and added to your device's path <br>
+* Ensure that python is downloaded and added to your device's path

 For anyone that wishes to edit PlantUML diagrams, such as in .md files, follow these steps: <br>
 1. Install plantuml `https://plantuml.com/starting`
 2. Copy the pre-commit file from the .githooks folder